saleyn/ZedGraph/README.md

 * Mouse selectable LineItem
 * Annotation shapes (PointObj)
 * SplitterPane and ability to adjust pane sizes within MasterPane using SplitterPane
+* Modify PointPair to implement IPointPair interface and convert all data lists to support IPointPair.
+* Modify StockPt to implement IStockPt interface and convert StockPointList to support IStockPt.

 Example: